runawayhorse001/LearningApacheSpark/doc/rdd.rst

 Create RDD
 ++++++++++

-Usually, there are two popular way to create the RDDs: loading an external dataset, or distributing a set of collection of objects.
+Usually, there are two popular ways to create the RDDs: loading an external dataset, or distributing a set of collection of objects.
 The following examples show some simplest ways to create RDDs by using ``parallelize()`` fucntion which takes an already existing collection in your program and pass the same to the Spark Context.